LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

 \subsection{Background material on neutral and affine planes}

-A (real two-dimensional) {\it neutral plane} is a topological point-line incidence geometry $(\plane,\Lines)$ whose point space~$\plane$ is homeomorphic to~$\mathbb{R}^2$, whose line space $\Lines$ is a subspace of the space of pseudolines of $\plane$, and whose axiom system is reduced to the following single axiom: any two distinct points belong to exactly one line, called their {\it joining line}, which depends continuously on the two points.{}\footnote{ The space of pseudolines of $\plane$ is the quotient of the space of embeddings of $\mathbb{R}$ into $\plane$ with closed images (i.e., the set of continuous one-to-one maps $\Map{\varphi}{\mathbb{R}}{\plane}$, with the property that $\varphi(\mathbb{R})$ is closed in $\plane$, endowed with the compact-open topology) under the natural action of the group of homeomorphisms of $\mathbb{R}$.
+A {\it neutral plane} is a topological point-line incidence geometry $(\TopPlane,\Lines)$ whose point space~$\TopPlane$ is homeomorphic to~$\mathbb{R}^2$, whose line space $\Lines$ is a subspace of the space of pseudolines of the point space,{}\footnote{ The space of pseudolines of $\mathbb{R}^2$ is the quotient of the space of embeddings of $\mathbb{R}$ into $\mathbb{R}^2$ with closed images (i.e., the set of continuous one-to-one maps $\Map{\varphi}{\mathbb{R}}{\mathbb{R}^2}$, with the property that $\varphi(\mathbb{R})$ is closed in $\mathbb{R}^2$, endowed with the compact-open topology) under the natural action of the group of homeomorphisms of $\mathbb{R}$.
 As usual we identify a pseudoline $\varphi$ with its image $\varphi(\mathbb{R})$.
-Similarly the space of oriented pseudolines of $\plane$ is the quotient of the space of embeddings of $\mathbb{R}$ into $\plane$ with closed images under the natural action of the group of direct homeomorphisms of $\mathbb{R}$.}
+Similarly the space of oriented pseudolines of $\mathbb{R}^2$ is the quotient of the space of embeddings of $\mathbb{R}$ into $\mathbb{R}^2$ with closed images under the natural action of the group of direct homeomorphisms of $\mathbb{R}$.} and whose axiom system is reduced to the following single axiom: any two distinct points belong to exactly one line, called their {\it joining line}, which depends continuously on the two points.

-The {\it join map}, denoted $\vee$, assigns to any ordered pair of distinct points of $\TopPlane$ their joining line in $\mathbb{L}$; the {\it intersection map}, denoted $\wedge$, assigns to any ordered pair of distinct intersecting lines of $\Lines$ their common intersection point in~$\TopPlane$.
+The {\it join map}, denoted $\vee$, assigns to any ordered pair of distinct points of $\TopPlane$ their joining line in $\Lines$; the {\it intersection map}, denoted $\wedge$, assigns to any ordered pair of distinct intersecting lines of $\Lines$ their common intersection point in~$\TopPlane$.
 The join and intersection maps are continuous and open.

 \begin{theorem}[{\cite[page 220]{bs-mcip-65}}] Let $\Lines$ be the line space of a neutral plane and let $\OLines$ be the space of oriented versions of the lines of $\Lines$.
-Then $\Lines$ is an open M{\"o}bius strip, the natural projection $\MapLight{}{\OLines}{\Lines}$ that assigns to an oriented line is unoriented version is a two-covering map, and the pencil of lines through a point is a pseudoline in $\Lines$, i.e., a nonseparating simple closed curve embedded in $\Lines$. \end{theorem}
+Then $\Lines$ is an open crosscap, the natural projection $\MapLight{}{\OLines}{\Lines}$ that assigns to an oriented line its unoriented version is a two-covering map, and the pencil of lines through a point is a pseudoline in $\Lines$, i.e., a nonseparating simple closed curve embedded in $\Lines$. \end{theorem}